...

 Zamami Island’s Profile

-Zamami Island is the most populated island amongst the three inhabited islands in the Kerama Islands group.
-In fact, not only does it have the largest population, the coral reefs spread across Zamami Island’s beaches are the most extraordinary to many divers!
+Zamami Island is the most populated island amongst the three inhabited islands in the Kerama Islands Group.
+In fact, not only does it have the largest population, but the coral reefs that spread across Zamami Island’s beaches are considered the most extraordinary by many divers.

 Apparently, the fine sand at many of Zamami Island’s beaches was naturally made from coral reefs!